Cross-Industry Benefits of Robotic Process Automation (RPA)

 For example, typically when someone submits a policy complaint wants to appeal a decision, several teams are assigned to review the case.
 The appeals can come via email, phone, fax or via the website.
 So the admin staff needs to accurately capture and enter the required information into the system to begin the appeal process.
 Clearly, that is a time- and money-intensive process.

-Deploying an RPA tool helped one institution automate up to , reduce human error rates and ultimately improve customer experience.
+Deploying an RPA tool helped one institution automate up to 85% of this workflow, reduce human error rates and ultimately improve customer experience.
 The right data can be captured with higher accuracy and dispatched to the right queue faster, resulting in a routing time decrease from 15 minutes to 3 minutes.

 Beyond claims management, robotic process automation can be applied to other healthcare processes to drive higher efficiency and cost reductions:

 - Enrollment and patient eligibility;

 - Clinical documentation processing;